SmartThings v.2 – Better Approach To Security and AutomationBy - 09/28/2016

 Beyond the addition of Bluetooth and USB, there are other major changes.
 First, the new hub supports video streaming.
 Video streaming is supported for a short list of cameras including the Samsung SmartCam HD Pro, Netgear’s Arlo Wire-Free, and certain D-Link cameras.
 The supported D-Link models are DCS-2132L, DCS-2310L, DCS-2330L, DCS-5222L, and DCS-5029L.
 A single hub can support a combination of any 4 cameras and will allow you to live stream video for free.
 If you want to record video, it will cost you $4.99 per month.
 For this price, you can store an unlimited amount of 2 minute clips.
 Clips will remain in the cloud for 30 days.
 The service also includes intelligent buffering, which allows recording to start 10 seconds before an event occurs.

-Second, the new hub has the ability to continue operating even when the power or your internet goes out.
+Second, the new hub can continue operating even when the power or your internet goes out.
 The new hub has a battery backup that can last for up to 10 hours.
 It can also run certain functions locally so it can continue to operate even without an internet connection.

 SmartThings sensors also received upgrades…